-Dry eye syndrome is a condition where your eyes either produce low-quality tears or don’t produce enough tears to keep your eyes hydrated.
-Sometimes the meibomian glands inside your eyelid, which produce the oily layer of your tears, don’t function properly or are blocked, causing your tears to dry out.
-Environmental factors, some medical conditions and certain medications can also cause dry eye syndrome.
+Dry eye syndrome (DES) is a condition where your eyes either produce low-quality tears or don’t produce enough tears to keep your eyes hydrated.
+Sometimes the meibomian glands inside your eyelids, which produce the oily layer of your tears, don’t function properly or are blocked, causing your tears to dry out.
+Environmental factors, certain medical conditions and several medications can also cause DES.

 Tears are essential for maintaining eye health and comfort.
 They moisten your eyes and remove debris.
 In severe cases, untreated dry eye syndrome can actually damage your cornea and cause vision loss.

 The amount of dryness varies in severity from person to person.
 If you have a minor case of dry eye, you may be able to manage it with over-the-counter eye drops.
-However, if the problem persists or appears to be getting worse, it's time to visit your [eye-doctor], who will assess your eyes, find the underlying problem and begin treatment.
+However, if the problem persists or appears to be getting worse, it's time to visit your eye doctor, who will assess your eyes, find the underlying problem and offer treatment for lasting relief.

-Here are some of the complications that can occur when chronic dry eye syndrome isn’t treated:
+Below is a list of complications that may occur if chronic dry eye syndrome isn’t treated:

-Conjunctivitis is the infection or inflammation of the conjunctiva — the clear layer of cells that covers the white part of your eyeball and the inner surface of your eyelids.
+Conjunctivitis refers to infected or inflamed conjunctiva — the clear layer of cells that covers the white part of your eyeball and the inner surface of your eyelids.
 Symptoms include grittiness, redness and sensitivity to light.

-Keratitis is the inflammation of the cornea.
-It can be caused by different types of infections, abnormalities of the eyelids, injury, and dry eye.
-If the deeper layers of the cornea are involved it can lead to scarring or a corneal ulcer, if left untreated.
+Keratitis refers to an inflammation of the cornea.
+It can be caused by different types of infections, abnormalities of the eyelids, injury and dry eye.
+If the deeper layers of the cornea are involved, scarring or a corneal ulcer may result, particularly if left untreated.

-While corneal ulcers typically occur after an injury, they can also be caused by severe dry eye.
+While corneal ulcers typically develop following an injury, they can also be caused by severe dry eye.

-Debris like dirt and sand particles can enter your eyes and scratch the surface of the cornea.
+On a daily basis, debris, like dirt and sand particles, enter your eyes and scratch the surface of the cornea.
 When your tear glands don’t produce enough tears to wash away the particles, bacteria can infect the scratch and cause an ulcer.

-Luckily, corneal ulcers are treatable with antibiotic eye drops.
-But unless they are treated, these ulcers can spread and scar the eyeball, causing partial or complete blindness.
+Luckily, corneal ulcers are easily treated with antibiotic eye drops.
+Left untreated, however, these ulcers can spread and scar the eyeball, causing partial or even complete blindness.

 Inability to wear contact lenses